 Technological developments behind Big Data

-There are several solutions that can come into play for optimize processing times on giant databases namely the databases NoSQL (as MongoDB, Cassandra or Redis), server infrastructures for distributing processing on nodes and storing data in memory:
+There are several solutions that can come into play for optimizing processing times on giant databases namely the databases NoSQL (as MongoDB, Cassandra or Redis), server infrastructures for distributing processing on nodes and storing data in memory:

-The first solution makes it possible to implement storage systems considered to be more efficient than traditional SQL for bulk data analysis (key / value oriented, document, column or graph).
+The first solution makes it possible to implement storage systems considered to be more efficient than traditional SQL for bulk data analysis (key / value-oriented, document, column or graph).

 The second is also called massively parallel processing.
 The Hadoop Framework is an example.
 This combines the distributed file system HDFS, the base NoSQL HBase and the algorithm MapReduce.